The 'Australia in Space' postal numismatic cover scandal 2024

 As they had done since 1994, the Australian Mint and Australia Post collaborated on the release of material for the local and overseas collecting community - a release program which was known to generate funds in a political environment of efficiency dividends and other measures to make the two government organisations less financially dependent on federal, taxpayer funding (Philatelic Team 2016).
 With real money (coins and banknotes) going out of fashion as people increasingly moved towards a digital economy, and interpersonal contact through letters now largely replaced by social media apps, traditional sources of community revenue raising were drying up and both Post and Mint were being forced to squeeze more money out of the collecting sector.
 This was the obvious reason behind the fact that perhaps half of the March 2024 edition of the Stamp Bulletin contained advertisements for numismatic material i.e., coins.
 For the traditional stamp collector coming late on the scene, this was something of a surprise, and not necessarily a welcome one, for some of the reasons outlined below.

-Stamp Bulletin #388 promoted a cover which included one of the new Australia in Space $1 coins.
+Stamp Bulletin #388 promoted a new cover which included one of the new Australia in Space $1 coins.
 Such items are known as PNCs - postal numismatic covers - and apparently they are very popular, though costly, for both philatelists and coin collectors (McDonald 2023).
 They can contain coins or medallions, usually printed by the Australian Mint or the Perth Mint, and most often, though not always, Australian.
 In some cases they are foreign, such as from the Tuvalu islands.

 As can be seen from the above image, the cover was available for a premium price of $18.95, with a limit of two per customer.
 This relatively high price for a new cover was due to the inclusion of the uncirculated coin, which originally retailed for around $10 from the Australia Mint.
 There was no indication in the Stamp Bulletin as to how many covers were to be printed, though this figure was later made available.
 Neither was there a release date, or information as to whether the cover was associated with a new stamp release.
 Also, it would come to pass that the close-up, full colour satellite photographic image of planet earth on the cover as displayed in the Stamp Bulletin was replaced in the one actually sold to customers by a full globe and monotone map outline of Australia.
 Decidedly less glamorous, it is unclear why Australia Post decided to change covers after the event and went with the plainer item.